saharansameer/ghost-pov/README.md

 - **Authentication**: Handled via BetterAuth with support for email and OAuth providers.
 - **Rate Limiting & Caching:** Powered by Upstash Redis for both API rate limiting and server-side caching.
 - **UI & Styling:** Built using Tailwind CSS, shadcn/ui, and Framer Motion for smooth transitions
+- **Payment Gateway:** Razorpay is integrated server-side with API routes and a webhook to handle and verify credit purchases.
 - **Deployment:** Hosted on Vercel with edge-optimized middleware and smart caching strategies.

 ---